How to Choose Cabinet Hardware

 Ordering a small number of spare pieces can be useful for future replacements or unforeseen changes.

 While hardware from the same range is designed for consistency, minor variations can occur between production runs over time.
-Securing additional pieces at the point of specification helps maintain uniformity across the project.on rather than a fixed rule.
+Securing additional pieces at the point of specification helps maintain uniformity across the project.

 What if I need additional handles later?